borntofrappe/fullstack-d3/README.md

 The project is useful to introduce another generator function in `d3.bin`, plus a couple helper functions in `d3.mean` and `selection.filter`.

-The chapter is also and extremely useful in terms of accessibility, with a first set of attributes to make the visualization accessible for screen readers and keyboard users.
+The chapter is also insightful in terms of accessibility, with a first set of attributes to make the visualization accessible for screen readers and keyboard users.

 ### Bins

-The book introduces `d3.histogram` to create a series of bins, a series of arrays in which d3 slots the data points.
+The book introduces `d3.histogram` to create a series of bins, a series of arrays in which D3 slots the data points.
 [Since version 6](https://github.com/d3/d3/blob/master/CHANGES.md#breaking-changes), however, the function has been deprecated in favour of `d3.bin`.

 ```js
 // const binGenerator = d3